-The Hoffman Estates High School parent booster club supports curricular and extra-curricular activities, bringing home and school into a closer relationship.
-All parents are encouraged to join, and although involvement and volunteerism are encouraged, they are not required.
-Membership fees can be paid as part of the school registration process and will be available on My School Bucks throughout the school year.
+The Conant High School parent booster club, supports curricular and extra-curricular activities bringing home and school into a closer relationship.
+All parents are encouraged to join and membership fees can be paid as part of the school registration process.
+Members are never required to attend meetings or volunteer their time.